rpip/bunny/README.md

 HTTP job processing service.

+A job is a collection of tasks, where each task has a name and a shell command.
+Tasks may depend on other tasks and require that those are executed beforehand.
-Sorts the tasks to create a proper execution order.
+The service takes care of sorting the tasks to create a proper execution order.

 # How it works